STLCajun/Grendadine-Scraper/README.md

 This will:
 1. Load configuration from the .env file
 2. Wipe existing data from the database
-3. Scrape calendar events from the Archon47 website
+3. Scrape calendar events from the Grenadine Event website
 4. Process events based on the EVENTS_TO_PROCESS setting
 5. Scrape detailed information for each event and its speakers
 6. Insert the collected data into MongoDB